International Data Series

 Finnish Working Life Barometers: Local Government Employees

 The data in the series have been collected as part of the Finnish Working Life Barometers which cover employees in all sectors, using the same questionnaire.
 This series covers employees in the local government sector only, containing an oversample of the target population.
 The questions used are the same as for the main survey.
 The series is commissioned by the Centre for Occupational Safety and its Local Government Sector Group.
-Data have been collected from 1994.
+The surveys conducted 1994-2011.

 Working Life Barometers are annual surveys investigating employee opinions on changes in working life in Finland.
 Main topics include employment, economy, staff numbers, autonomy, organisation and flexibility of work, and psychosocial work environment.
 Data are collected through telephone interviews in connection with the Labour Force Surveys of Statistics Finland.
 Many questions and themes have remained the same over the years.
 This series allows longitudinal study on changes in the working conditions of municipal employees.

 The Advisory Council for Youth Affairs (Nuora) started to produce Youth Surveys in 1994.
 This survey series charts attitudes and expectations of Finnish young people aged 15 - 29.
 Each survey contains both current questions and recurring questions which are repeated over time, enabling the study of long-term attitude changes.
 The main themes include attitudes to education, working life, social security, spending, drug use, and young people's willingness to participate in order to influence decision-making.

 Follow-ups on Finnish National and Local Elections (GallupChannel)